 With those words, though, the scene changes – I’m transported from the daily to a china

 shop of delicate wonder, precious, and I’m cautious lest I be a bull.
-She is like a beautiful flower unfurling in front of me in one swift movement.

 We lay on the bed facing the ceiling and I ask gentle

 questions about the boy in question, the one she “likes.”
 I’m careful to keep things light – to show

 interest, but not too much – to honor and reflect her interest and joy.
 This is the first of what I hope will be many